 How Much Does onX Hunt Cost in 2026?

-onX Hunt costs $34.99/yr for Premium (1 state), $49.99/yr for two states, or $99.99/yr for Elite ($14.99/mo).
-A free Basic tier exists.
-Full 2026 breakdown.
+onX Hunt costs $34.99/yr Premium (1 state), $49.99/yr two-state, $99.99/yr Elite ($14.99/mo). onX no longer markets a named free tier.

-Short answer: onX Hunt runs from free to $99.99 per year in 2026.
-There's a free Basic membership, Premium at $34.99/yr for one state of land-ownership data, Premium Two-State at $49.99/yr, and Elite at $99.99/yr (or $14.99/mo) for all 50 states plus Canada.
+Short answer: onX Hunt runs $34.99 to $99.99 per year in 2026.
+Premium is $34.99/yr for one state of land-ownership data, Premium Two-State is $49.99/yr, and Elite is $99.99/yr (or $14.99/mo) for all 50 states plus Canada.
 A 7-day free trial unlocks everything, including Elite tools.
+What's changed this year is the bottom of the lineup: onX no longer markets a named free "Basic" membership.

 Here's the full breakdown — what each tier actually gets you, where the price is justified, and where it isn't.